 Once your consultation is complete, we’ll order any necessary tests, and even mail you any equipment or prescriptions we determine is necessary to help treat your sleep disorder.
 Alongside all of this, we provide CPAP equipment setup and support.
 Dr. Bhar and his team use these methods to manage a range of sleeping disorders and pulmonary issues, and with the use of telemedicine, we are able to care for you in the comfort, safety, and privacy of home.

 All you need to do is take the initial step and connect with us to start breathing easy, sleeping well, and making a massive difference in your overall quality of life.
-Schedule your first consultation with SLIIIP today.
+Schedule your with SLIIIP today.

 Treatment Options for People with Sleep Apnea